Symbols in Christianity

-The peacock was believed by the ancients to have flesh that does not decay after death, and thus became a symbol of immortality.
+The peacock was believed by the ancients to have flesh that does not decay after death, and thus it became a symbol of immortality.

 This symbolism was adopted into Christianity, and the peacock appears in many early Christian mosaics and paintings.